 - Target age range: Preschool, Children

 - Special considerations: Although children’s stories, it’s a very good read for adults as well.

 It’s an excellent trio of stories written by Sylvia Plath and at £3.50 for the Kindle edition or £6 for paperback, a highly cost-effective choice for a book that will be read and re-read for years to come.

 Publisher (Kindle): Faber & Faber; Main edition (4 Nov.
 2014)

 Release date: 4 Nov.
 2014 , earlier edition 2001

 Product dimensions: 13.5 x 0.8 x 18 cm

 Cover art and illustrations by David Roberts

 I was delighted to discover this small collection and the 2001 Paperback edition sits proudly on my bookshelf between The Bell Jar and Collected Poems.
 It served as a perfect introduction to poetry, short-stories and the world of English Literature to my daughter and she was delighted to discover that a female poet who wrote very important things for grown-ups, also took the time to write something for her to enjoy.

-We first read the stories when she was three and they were immediately loved and now almost three years later, she reads The Bed Book to me as a bedtime stories and I must say, it’s much more enjoyable than listening to another phonics early reader installment.
+We first read the stories when she was three and they were immediately loved and now, three years later, she reads The Bed Book to me as a bedtime stories and I must say, it’s much more enjoyable than listening to another phonics early reader installment.